prevwong/reka.js/packages/core/README.md

 ### Realtime Collaboration :tada:

 Oh, you need multiplayer in your page editor too?
-No problem, Reka provides an external package that allows realtime collaboration via a fully-featured CRDT backed by Yjs
+No problem, Reka provides an external package that allows real-time collaboration via a fully-featured CRDT backed by Yjs

 ```tsx
 import { Reka } from '@rekajs/core';